 }

-In this example, it shows how to store the grades of several students in a dictionary and calculate the average of each.
+In this example, it shows how to store the grades of several students in a dictionary and calculate the average for each one.

 var studentGrades = new Dictionary<string, List<int>>();